Complete characterizations of hyperbolic Coxeter groups with Sierpi\'nski curve boundary and with Menger curve boundary: Preliminaries and preparations

 Let $\Gamma$ be an arbitrary group and $H_i$ for $1\leq i\leq n$ be a collection of its (not necessarily pairwise distinct) subgroups.
 In this subsection we describe two group operations associated to this data, and discuss the relationship between the groups obtained by these operations.
+This observation (Lemma \ref{lem:doubles} below) will be useful in the argument in Subsection \ref{subsect1_6}.

-In the next definition we describe the first of the two operations, which Kapovich and Kleiner call the {\it double} of $\Gamma$ with respect to the family $\{ H_i \}$.
+In the next definition we describe the first of the two operations, which the second author and B.~Kleiner call the {\it double} of $\Gamma$ with respect to the tuple $(H_i)$ (see \cite{kk}).

-\begin{defn} Given a group $\Gamma$ and a finite family of its subgroups $\{H_i\}$, the {\it double} $\Gamma\star\Gamma$ is the fundamental group $\pi_1{\mathcal G}$ of the graph of groups $\mathcal{G}$ described as follows.
+\begin{defn} Given a group $\Gamma$ and a finite tuple of its subgroups $(H_i)$, the {\it double} $\Gamma\double\Gamma$ is the fundamental group $\pi_1{\mathcal G}$ of the graph of groups $\mathcal{G}$ described as follows.
 The underlying graph of $\mathcal G$ consists of two vertices $v$ and $v'$ and $n$ edges $e_1,\dots,e_n$ each of which has both $v$ and $v'$ as its endpoints.
 The vertex groups at $v$ and $v'$ are both identified with $\Gamma$ while the edge group at any edge $e_i$ is identified with $H_i$.
 The structure homomorphisms are all taken to be the inclusions. \end{defn}

 Let $\Gamma=\langle S|R\rangle$, and let $\Gamma'=\langle S'|R'\rangle$ be a second copy of $\Gamma$ (given by the same presentation).
 Denote by $\mathcal{W}_{H_i}$ the set of words over $S\cup S^{-1}$ that represent elements of the subgroup $H_i$ and for a word $w$ over $S\cup S^{-1}$ let $w'$ be the word over $S'\cup S'^{-1}$ obtained from $w$ by substituting each letter with its counterpart from $S'\cup S'^{-1}$.
-Note that (e.g.~by Definition 7.3 in \cite{dicdun}), the double $\Gamma\star\Gamma$ can be also described as follows.
-Consider an auxilliary group $P=P(\Gamma,\{H_i\})$ given by the presentation
+Note that (e.g.~by Definition 7.3 in \cite{dicdun}), the double $\Gamma\double\Gamma$ can be also described as follows.
+Consider an auxilliary group $P=P(\Gamma,(H_i))$ given by the presentation

-Then $\Gamma\star\Gamma$ is a subgroup of $P$ consisting of all elements $p$ such that there exists an expression $p=w_0u_{i_1}w_1u_{i_2}^{-1}w_2\ldots w_{2m-1}u_{i_{2m}}^{-1}w_{2m}$ for some $m\ge0, 1\leq i_k\leq n$ and words $w_k$ over $S\cup S^{-1}$ and $S'\cup S'^{-1}$ for even and odd $k$ respectively.
+Then $\Gamma\double\Gamma$ is a subgroup of $P$ consisting of all elements $p$ such that there exists an expression $p=w_0u_{i_1}w_1u_{i_2}^{-1}w_2\ldots w_{2m-1}u_{i_{2m}}^{-1}w_{2m}$ for some $m\ge0, 1\leq i_k\leq n$ and words $w_k$ over $S\cup S^{-1}$ and $S'\cup S'^{-1}$ for even and odd $k$ respectively.

 The second of the group operations is given in the following.